saigecarter/DH110-22F-Demo/ASSIGNMENT06/README.md

 ## Description of Project

-My project aims to empower people who are interested in ocean conservation through informational resources as well as helping them take the next step to get involved through volunteering or connecting with an organization they may want to support.
-The target user for research is students or working professionals between the ages of 20-30 located within the United States (specifically coastal areas).

 My project aims to educate and empower those who are interested in ocean conservation through informational resources and assisting them in taking the next step to get engaged by providing volunteer opportunities or connecting them with an organization they may wish to support.
 The target user is students or working professionals between the ages of 18-40 located within the United States.
 I decided to name the platform "Tides of Change", as this calls to organized action and encourages the user who wants to make an impact.

 ### Purpose of Interface Design